risingwavelabs/risingwave-docs-legacy/cloud/cluster-manage-clusters.md

 A cluster in RisingWave Cloud provides the necessary resources for hosting independent data repositories and streaming pipelines.
 Within a cluster, you can create and manage database users and databases.

 > Currently, access to a cluster is restricted to one RisingWave Cloud account and cannot be shared among multiple accounts.
-Future releases will introduce organizational support, allowing for managing multiple accounts and their access to individual RisingWave clusters.
+Future releases will introduce organizational support, allowing for managing multiple accounts and their access to individual clusters.
 >

 ## Create a cluster